 ISO does not itself certify companies to ISO 9000.
 Instead each member country has an accreditation body which accredits certification bodies who deal with certification of companies.
 Agreements between national bodies allow for international recognition of certificates issued by Accredited Certification Bodies (ACB).
 Companies select an ACB and the ACB will then conduct extensive audits of the organization and deliver a report.
-The focus of the report is 'Non-Compliances' where the company has failed to fully meet certificate will be issued.
+The focus of the report is 'Non-Compliances' where the company has failed to fully meet certification criteria.
+Should there be no major Non-Compliances, or on acceptance of an action plan to remove such issues, a certificate will be issued.
 The certificate will be subject to renewal (by full audit) every three years and to 'surveillance' audits of lower intensity on an annual basis.